 Thailand’s culture is a rich experience for all the senses, much like Bangkok itself.
 Among the rising steel and glass structures of shopping malls, hotels and offices, expats will find temples, revered Buddha images and spirit houses with offerings piled high, jasmine garlands aplenty and incense burning day and night.

 Thai people are generally welcoming of foreigners visiting and living in their country, so respect for their culture and traditions will go a long way.

 - CON: Saving face

-If another person becomes angry, demanding, or rude in public towards a Thai person, locals will go to great lengths to ‘save face’.
-No matter what emotions may be felt, they are not displayed or demonstrated in a negative manner towards another person.
-This can be difficult for Western expats used to using these tactics to demand better service or respect.
-This is a very important part of Thai culture that has great significance on how an expat will be treated.
+If someone acts angry, demanding, contradictory or rude in public towards a Thai person, locals will go to great lengths to ‘save face’.
+No matter what emotions may be felt, they are not displayed or demonstrated negatively towards another person.
+This is an important part of Thai culture that has a great impact on how an expat will be treated.
 Keeping calm and remaining polite are better ways to deal with conflict.